frederic-perez/AmE-dictionary/data/idioms.md

 __freebooter__ _n_ A person who pillages and plunders, especially a pirate.
 __fresh-faced__ Of or having an appearance of health, vitality, and/or youthfulness.
 __Freudian slip__ Any inadvertent verbal or written mistake that reveals, or can be construed as revealing, an unconscious or repressed intention, belief, thought, attitude, etc.
+__Friendsgiving__ A Thanksgiving celebration among friends.
+It often takes place near Thanksgiving, rather than on the actual holiday. _I always have Friendsgiving with my college roommates the week before Thanksgiving._
 __from a mile away__ Well or far in advance; exceptionally easily. _That movie was so corny, you could tell what was going to happen from a mile away!_
 __from rags to riches__ From being poor to being wealthy.
 __front and center__ :two::hammer: